Plan de Ayutla (archaelogical site)

-Sak tzʼi is an archaeological site of the pre-Columbian Maya civilization.
+Plan de Ayutla, possible ‘Ak’e’ is an archaeological site of the pre-Columbian Maya civilization.
 It is located in the municipality of Ocosingo of the Mexican state of Chiapas.
 The ruins are notable for having the earliest urban remains in the Upper Usumacinta region, as well as a unique ancient theater for elite use.
 The ancient identity of the site is subject to debate.

 Etymology

 The modern name comes from a nearby Tzeltal community, itself named after the Plan de Ayutla.
-Archaeologists consider Plan de Ayutla as a very strong candidate for the ancient site of Sak Tzʼiʼ, which means "White Dog".
 Alternatively, the site could be the ancient Akʼe, which means "Turtle".
+Archaeologists previously considered Plan de Ayutla a strong candidate for the ancient site of Sak Tzʼiʼ, meaning "White Dog."